HelChris/HelChris/README.md

 - 🔭 I’m currently working on **My portfolio project**

-- 🌱 I’m currently learning **JavaScript, WordPress CMS and working with API**
+- 🌱 I’m currently learning **JavaScript, WordPress and working with API's**

 - 💬 Talk to me about **front-end development**